uptownhr/presentations/getting-started-with-node/index.md

 ---

 ##Welcome
-This is our first meetup
+This is our second meetup

--  Semi-monthly
+-  Semi-monthly (tue & thur)
 -  Presentations
 -  Demos
 -  Networking